VFPX/VFPX.github.io/migrating.md

 ### Creating a Separate Repository

 Create a GitHub repository and email [VFPX project admin](mailto:projects@vfpx.org) with the URL for the project so we can edit the project list with the new location.
-If you're going the use the "fast way" to upload the source (discussed below), be sure to turn on the "Initialize this repository with a README" setting.
+If you're going the use the "fast way" to upload the source (discussed below), be sure to turn on the *Initialize this repository with a README* setting.

 ![](/images/CreateRepo.png)